brandenc40/groupme-bot/README.md

 ## Usage

 - A separete Bot object is defined for each bot and can include the following handlers:
-    - Regexp Handlers: If a message is sent to the group that matches the given regex, the assicated handler function will be called
+    - Regexp Handlers: If a message is sent to the group that matches the given regex, the associated handler function will be called
     - Cron Jobs: Handler functions that will be run on a set cron cadence
 - Router objects are built to house one or many Bot objects and route incoming traffic to the correct Bot.
 Each Bot is registered at it's own url path to allow for Bots to easily setup callbacks in the GroupMe Developer site.